kubewarden/kubewarden.io/content/blog/2024/01/kubewarden-1-10-release.md

 now possible to write context-aware Go WASI policies.

 No divergence is needed when writing context-aware policies in WASI.
-Just use the Go SDK as usual, making use of its `capabilities` package (which exposes quering for kubernetes resources, OCI manifest digest, Sigstore signature verification, etc).
+Just use the Go SDK as usual, making use of its `capabilities` package (which exposes querying for kubernetes resources, OCI manifest digest, Sigstore signature verification, etc).

 As an example, have a look at the